dekoza/mtgpl/docs/_sources/MH1.rst.txt

 :mtgtip:`Pondering Mage<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/0/c08c5ac8-5c0b-4c89-8f06-e5aadfccee01.jpg?1562201451|https://scryfall.com/card/mh1/63/pondering-mage?utm_source=api>`
    When Pondering Mage enters the battlefield, look at the top three cards of your library, then put them back in any order.
-You may shuffle your library.
+You may shuffle.
 Draw a card.

 :mtgtip:`Prohibit<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/a/0ae544bf-7229-4b82-99ad-32c3af36e30f.jpg?1562201457|https://scryfall.com/card/mh1/64/prohibit?utm_source=api>`
    Kicker |mana_2| (You may pay an additional |mana_2| as you cast this spell.)

-   Counter target spell if its converted mana cost is 2 or less.
-If this spell was kicked, counter that spell if its converted mana cost is 4 or less instead.
+   Counter target spell if its mana value is 2 or less.
+If this spell was kicked, counter that spell if its mana value is 4 or less instead.

 :mtgtip:`Rain of Revelation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/2/42230b38-c81a-4d76-ad17-1166f5f62312.jpg?1562201465|https://scryfall.com/card/mh1/65/rain-of-revelation?utm_source=api>`